I. Non-Discrimination and Commitment to Diversity

 The Laws of the Regents establish provisions for the University's academic calendar and commencements on the individual campuses of the University.

-Policies with regard to use of, access to, and disclosure of electronic mail are set forth in administrative policy.
+Policies with regard to use of, access to, and disclosure of electronic communications are set forth in administrative policy.

 B. Use of Social Media